A synthetic compound used in sunscreens to protect the skin against the damaging effects of UV radiation.

 Consumer concerns and what we know

-We use octocrylene well below the permitted concentration in most of our products, which follows our internal safety criteria and is in line with cosmetic regulations in each country.
+We use octocrylene following our internal safety criteria and in line with cosmetic regulations in each country.

 We are assessing the impact on coral by combining joint research with University lab who are working on research related to reef-building corals and coral reef organisms, with advanced simulation on ocean concentration.
 We are also developing formulas for minimizing effect on corals when octocrylene is used in the sunscreen for marine use.

 We pay close attention to regulatory and research on environmental impact in each country and take agile action.